JeremyDwayne/technical_case_study/README.md

   curl -i -X POST -H "Content-Type:application/json" -d "{ \"value\" : \"25.00\", \"currencyCode\" : \"USD\", \"name\" : \"Harry Potter\" }" http://localhost:8080/products/
   ```

-2. Barren Land Analysis
-  - After closer inspection, I realized I should be using a breadth first search
-    to calculate connected fertile land.
-My implementation is very inefficient and
-    simply calculates the total fertile land not individually sectioned land.
-  - Also, I re-read the instructions and noticed I only needed to do one of
-    these assignments, and decided to put this one on pause to work on the
-    myRetail API further.